Firing statistics of inhibitory neuron with delayed feedback. I. Output ISI probability density: Introduction

-In this paper, we consider situation of inhibitory neuron fed externally with excitatory impulses from Poisson stream of intensity $\lambda$, which sends its output impulses to its own input through feedback line with delay time $\Delta$.
-The inhibition mechanism is fast in a sense, that it cancels excitatory impulses, which neuron obtained recently, and has no any effect on the neuron in its resting state.
+In this paper, we consider situation of inhibitory neuron fed externally with excitatory impulses from the Poisson stream.
+The neuron sends its output impulses to its own input through feedback line with delay.
+Both input and output streams are treated as point stochastic processes with no diffusion approximation applied.
+Our purpose is to find the probability density function (PDF) of the output interspike intervals and to study its properties, as well as to compare those quantities for two neuronal models, namely the binding neuron and the leaky integrate and fire neuron.